tarwn/lessthandot-hugo/blogs/content/posts/2015-02-25-solving-a-slow-running-query-issue-with-union.md

 ---
 That's right!
 I will solve a performance issue by adding a UNION into the query.
 Interested?
 Read on!

 I recently encountered a curious issue with a query.
-The query itself wasn’t exactly rocket science: it read data from a few tables and calculated the start and the end dates of a contract in the SELECT statement.
-In an outer query there’s a range join with a date dimension to explode the data over the different months.
+The query itself wasn't exactly rocket science: it read data from a few tables and calculated the start and the end dates of a contract in the SELECT statement.
+In an outer query there's a range join with a date dimension to explode the data over the different months.
 Let me explain that last part.
 Suppose we have a contract with ID 5 that is valid between January 2015 and March 2015.
 The range join with the date dimension would thus return 3 rows:

 [<img class="alignnone size-full wp-image-3257" src="/wp-content/uploads/2015/02/Exploding.png" alt="Exploding" width="187" height="97" />][1]